7 common FCRA violations and how to remedy them

 1. Withholding notices

 As a consumer, you’re entitled to know how your credit information is reported, handled and used by a credit bureau.
-The bureau may be withholding notice if you’re not informed of how they’re using your information.
+If you aren’t properly informed of how your data is being used, a violation occurs.

 2. Privacy violations